Haunted places in Singapore are perfect for you if you're into stranger things. Enter these spooky spots for ghostbusting adventures...

-Whether you believe it or not, Singapore has a rep for being haunted.
+Whether you believe it or not, haunted places in Singapore are abundant.
 And no, we’re not talking about the scare actors at Halloween Horror Nights or haunted houses in malls.
 This is the real deal.
-We’re all for science and facts, but when we’ve heard too many ghost stories, supernatural sightings and urban legends surrounding particular areas, it’s hard to shake it off.
+We’re all for science and facts, but when we’ve heard too many true Singapore ghost stories, supernatural sightings and urban legends surrounding particular areas, it’s hard to shake it off.
 As a treat for all of you ghostbusters, we’ve compiled a list of the most haunted places in Singapore.
 From derelict buildings to old hospitals, these are not for the scaredy cats.
 Explore the spookiest spots in Singapore… only if you dare!

 2. St. John’s Island